devanbenz/static-site-gen/themes/boring/content/blog/global_hashtable.md

 customers -> Select(products > 10) -> Project(name) -> Aggregate(name)
 ```

-The model of execution used as a baseline throughout this paper is the [Morsel driven]() execution model.
+The model of execution used as a baseline throughout this paper is the [morsel driven](https://db.in.tum.de/~leis/papers/morsels.pdf) execution model.

 ## Paritioning!